Ujjwal2023kumar/Ujjwal2023kumar/README.md

 </div>
 <br/>
 <div align="left">
 During my journey as a Computer Science student, I’ve been building a strong foundation in Python, SQL, statistics, and machine learning.
-Each project I take on is a small step toward mastering the art of transforming raw data into meaningful insights — from analyzing data to exploring algorithms that power intelligent decisions.
+Each project I take on is a small step toward mastering the art of transforming raw data into meaningful insights.
 </div>
 <br/>
 <div align="left">